Azure/MCP/README.md

 ---

-💻 Made with ❤️ by the Microsoft Cloud Platform Team
+💻 Made with ❤️ by the API Management Team